pytorch/tutorials/advanced_source/dispatcher.rst

 2. Call the dispatch function ``myadd`` to call back into the dispatcher.

-Without (1), your calls will infinite loop (and stack overflow), because ``myadd`` will send you back to the autograd implementation!
-With (1), the redispatch will skip over autograd and go to the next handlers, which will either be CPU and CUDA.
+Without (1), your calls will infinite loop (and stack overflow), because ``myadd`` will send you back to this function (as the highest priority dispatch key would still be autograd.)
+With (1), autograd is excluded from the set of dispatch keys under consideration, and we will go to the next handlers, which will either be CPU and CUDA.

 We can now register this function in the same way we registered the CPU/CUDA
 functions: